Condylomata Acuminata

 Is Condylomata acuminata contagious?

-Yes, it is highly contagious and can spread through skin-to-skin contact.
+Yes, it is highly contagious and can be spread through close contact with an infected person.

 Can Condylomata acuminata cause cancer?

-Certain types of HPV that cause genital warts can increase the risk of cervical, anal, and other cancers.
+Certain types of HPV that cause genital warts are associated with an increased risk of developing cervical, anal, or other cancers.

 How common is Condylomata acuminata?